Ciro V. Sumaya remembered for building the School of Public Health from the ground up

 The School of Public Health recognized Sumaya as the 2017 Public Health Hero and a tribute video was made in his honor that includes comments by former Rep. Dianne White Delisi, Texas House of Representatives; Eduardo Sanchez, MD, MPH, chief medical officer for prevention of the American Heart Association; Allison Foster, MPH, deputy executive director of the Association of Schools and Programs of Public Health as well as former students.

-Funeral services will be held in San Antonio this weekend.
+Funeral services were held in San Antonio Dec.
+7.